ibm-cloud-docs/vpc/vpc_image_from_volume_create.md

 #### Step 3 - Create a new image and provide the ID of the boot volume image
 {: #ifv-create-image}

 The source boot volume originates from an image.
-This boot volume is then used to populate the new  image's operating system information.
+This boot volume is used to populate the new image's operating system information.

-Create an image with a POST /images request and pass the boot volume ID of the instance you created in [Step 1](#ifv-create-instance) as source volume.
+Create an image with a POST /images request and pass the boot volume ID of the instance that you created in [Step 1](#ifv-create-instance) as source volume.
 For example:

 ```cURL
 curl -X POST \